What do we actually eat?

 The Bredesen Protocol - for reversing Alzheimer's Dementia

-This is not easy but also very doable and by following the Bredesen Protocol we have a framework to assess and treat neurodegeneration for the first time .
+This is not easy but also doable with some hard work and by following the Bredesen Protocol we have a framework to assess and treat neurodegeneration for the first time .
 Find out more

 About Maria Harpas – click here.